 Appendix Figure 17: Multifetal pregnancies maternal outcomes 17-OHPC (one-stage meta-analyses).
 GDM: Gestational diabetes mellitus, any AE (adverse event) (at least one side effect of treatment experienced), discontinue: discontinuation of treatment for any reason.
-Note that ‘x’ denotes that outcome is not estimable in a one-stage model (data are not sufficient for the model to converge.
+Note that ‘x’ denotes that outcome is not estimable in a one-stage model (data are not sufficient for the model to converge).